cansinacarer/maillistshield-com/readme.md

 This repository contains my 'Base SaaS', the starter SaaS framework I built for my side projects with paid subscriptions.

 ## Main Features
-- 💳 Stripe checkout flow for user subscriptions,
+- 💳 Stripe checkout flows:
+  - Subscriptions,
     - Different subscription tiers,
     - Billing page with Invoices,
     - Integration mechanism:
       - To begin a subscription, we send the user to Stripe with a checkout session,
       - Then listen to Stripe webhook events to process the results,
       - We set the Products in Stripe, then insert their prices into the Tiers table.
+  - One-off credit purchases for pre-paid metered usage.
 - 🔒 Authentication,
   - Sign up flow,
     - Sign up with Google option,